meenagujari/file-upload-app/README.md

 ## Usage
 1. Register a new user or log in with existing credentials.
-2. Upload files from the dashboard (PDF, JPG, JPEG, PNG, max 5MB).
+2. Upload files from the dashboard View uploaded files.(PDF, JPG, JPEG, PNG, max 5MB).
-3. View, download, or manage your uploaded files.
+3. View uploaded files.

 ---